Reupenny/AS-Notified/README.md

 🔲 Add setting toggle to enable/disable silent notifications

-🔲 Add Woocommerce intergration, new orders, reviews
+🔲 Add Woocommerce integration, new orders, reviews

 🔲 Create uninstall.php

 🔲 Set up Plugin Update Checker to pull from GitHub releases

+🔲 Multiple Telegram Chat IDs for different notifications, so developers can get notifications about the WP install and business owners can get notifications about Comments and the likes.

+🔲 Finish install and useage documentation

 ## In consideration

-🔷 Multiple Telegram Chat IDs for different notifications, so developers can get notifications about the WP install and business owners can get notifications about Comments and the likes.
+Currently all ideas are being implemented

 ## Complete